TennerL/Razor/Readme.md

 For future development I'd like to add:

-- Multimedia features e.g. embedded Image and video viewing, maybe thumbnails
+- Multimedia features e.g. embedded Image and video viewing, maybe thumbnails ✓

+- Multiple remote sources ✓

 - Option to upload files

-- Destinction between userdirectorys.
-As it is, it only supports one remote source

 - Making file fetching even more secure with an generated "access token" or some sort like that